 Red Skin Mashed Potatoes

-- 2 pounds red skin potatoes
+- 2.5 pounds red potatoes

-- 4 tablespoons unsalted butter
+- 6 tablespoons unsalted butter - cut into chunks

 - Salt and pepper to taste